 Regulators and Professional Bodies

 So if you feel like one of the institutions mentioned above is not fulfilling its role sufficiently, it is important to send a formal complaint.
-Furthermore its important to understand that there is no single global CPD model and that flexibility is intentional, since CPD systems are meant to adapt to local contexts, resources, and realities of practice.
+Furthermore, it’s important to understand that there is no single global CPD model and that flexibility is intentional, since CPD systems are meant to adapt to local contexts, resources, and realities of practice.

 CPD, Licensing, and Credits: What Actually Matters